Iceland, nicknamed the “Land of Fire and Ice,” has volcanos and hot springs, but is generally a cold destination year-round.

 Iceland’s tap water is one of the cleanest in the world and more than 90% of the water comes from natural springs.

 - Day pack.
 When you go hiking or decide to spend a few hours outdoors, you’ll need a day pack to carry water and your extra layers.
-It’s also a good idea to bring a rain cover for your backpack (I forgot mine and had to use a rain poncho to cover my day pack).

 Iceland Summer Trip Planner

-To make your travel planning easier, download the trip planning template below and use it as a starting point.
-The template has country-specific travel information as well as an itinerary, packing list and map with recommended places pinned.
+To make your travel planning easier, download the trip planner below and use it as a starting point.
+The planner has country-specific travel information, an itinerary, a packing list, and a map with key places pinned.

-The template is built on Notion, which is what I use for all my travel planning (I’m not paid to say this; I just like the tool).
+The trip planner is built on Notion, which I use for all my travel planning (I genuinely love this tool).
 If you don’t have Notion, creating an account is free.

-If you have any questions or thoughts, feel free to leave them in the comments below.
+If you have any questions or thoughts, feel free to leave a comment below.

 Iceland Travel Guides

-- ✈️ Planning a Trip to Iceland: 13 Practical Things To Know
+- 🇮🇸 Planning a Trip to Iceland: 11 Practical Things To Know

-- 💰 1-Week Trip to Iceland Cost: 2023 Budget Breakdown
+- 💰 Trip to Iceland Cost: 2024 Budget Breakdown

 - 🧊 Iceland Glacier Hike Practical Guide: What To Know and Wear